eltrino/diamantedesk-documentation/installation-guide/index.md

 **Option 2**: Download using the composer

-And finally, get the development version of the application using:

 {% highlight sh %}
 php composer.phar create-project diamante/desk-application:dev-master
+{% endhighlight %}
+___

+Regradless of the option you've chosen, next you need to install the required libraries to proceed with the installation:

+{% highlight sh %}
+php composer.phar install
+{% endhighlight %}

+To get the latest version of the dependencies, execute the following command:

+{% highlight sh %}
+php composer.phar update
 {% endhighlight %}